lukas1994/selfspy/README.md

 ### Email
 To monitor that Selfspy works as it should and to continuously get feedback on yourself, it is good to  regularly mail yourself some statistics.
 I think the easiest way to automate this is using [sendEmail](http://www.debianadmin.com/how-to-sendemail-from-the-command-line-using-a-gmail-account-and-others.html), which can do neat stuff like send through your Gmail account.

+Follow [this guide](https://www.developerfiles.com/how-to-send-emails-from-localhost-mac-os-x-el-capitan/) to setup `mail` on OSX.

-For example, put something like this in your weekly [cron](http://clickmojo.com/code/cron-tutorial.html) jobs:
+For example, put something like this in your [cron](http://clickmojo.com/code/cron-tutorial.html) jobs (`crontab -e`):
-`/(PATH_TO_FILE)/selfstats --back 1 w --ratios 900 --periods 900 | /usr/bin/sendEmail -q -u "Weekly selfstats" <etc..>`
+`10 0 * * * selfstats -b 1 w --periods 900 --ratios 900 | mail -s "daily keyboard summary" "EMAIL"`
 This will give you some interesting feedback on how much and when you have been active this last week and how much you have written vs moused, etc.